openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

         destinationDir: "/usr/src/"
       images:
       - name: "<vendor>-{{.KernelVersion}}:latest"
         kind: ImageStreamTag
         namespace: "<vendor>-<hardware>"
         pullSecret: "vendor-secret"
         paths:
         - sourcePath: "/usr/src/<vendor>/<artifact>
           destinationDir: "/usr/src/"
       claims:
       - name: "<vendor>-pvc"
       mountPath: "/usr/src/<vendor>-<internal>"
   node:
     selector: "feature.../pci-<VENDOR_ID>.present"
   dependsOn:
-    - name: <CR_NAME_VENDOR_ID_DKMO>
+    - name: <CR_NAME_VENDOR_ID_SRO>
     - name: <CR_NAME_VENDOR_ID_KJI>
 ```

-All created CRs should be in the namespace where the operator is deployed (currently openshift-sro).
-The DKMO can take care of creating and deleting of the namespace for the specialresource.
-Otherwise one would have an manual step in creating the new namespace before creating the CR for a specialresource, which make cleanup of a specialresource easy, just by deleting the namespace.
-If there is no spec.metadata.namespace supplied DKMO will set the namespace to the CR name per default to separate each resources.
+Since SROv2 will manage several special resources in different namespaces, hence the CRD will have cluster scope.
+The SROv2 can take care of creating and deleting of the namespace for the specialresource.
+Otherwise one would have an manual step in creating the new namespace before creating the CR for a specialresource, which make cleanup of a special resource easy, just by deleting the namespace.
+If there is no spec.metadata.namespace supplied SROv2 will set the namespace to the CR name per default to separate each resources.

-With the above information DKMO is capable of deducing all needed information to build and manage a DriverContainer.
-All manifests in DKMO are templates that are templatized during reconciliation with runtime and meta information.
+With the above information SROv2 is capable of deducing all needed information to build and manage a DriverContainer.
+All manifests in SROv2 are templates that are templatized during reconciliation with runtime and meta information.

 ```
 ----------------------------- SNIP ---------------------------------
 metadata:
   name: <vendor>-<hardware>
-  namespace: openshift-sro
 spec:
   metadata:
     namespace: <vendor>-<hardware>
+  environment:
+  - key: "key_id"
+    value: "ACCESS_KEY_ID"
+  - key: "access_key"
+    value: "SECRET_ACCESS_KEY"
   driverContainer:
     source:
       git: